matiasmateu/rxjs-devtools-monorepo/packages/extension/README.md

-# 🔄 RxJS DevTools
+# 🔄 RxJS DevTools (React Only)

-A Chrome extension for debugging and monitoring RxJS observables in real-time, built with TypeScript for enhanced type safety and developer experience.
+A Chrome extension for debugging and monitoring RxJS observables in React applications, built with TypeScript for enhanced type safety and developer experience.

 ## ✨ Features

-- 🔍 **Real-time Stream Monitoring** - Track observable creations, subscriptions, and emissions
+- 🔍 **Real-time Stream Monitoring** - Track observable creations, subscriptions, and emissions (React only)
 - 📊 **DevTools Integration** - Dedicated panel in Chrome DevTools for stream inspection
-- 🎯 **Smart Detection** - Automatically detects RxJS usage in Angular, React, and vanilla JS apps
-- 📈 **Emission Timeline** - View stream emissions with timestamps and values
 - ⚡ **Performance Optimized** - Minimal impact on application performance
 - 🔧 **TypeScript Support** - Full type safety and enhanced development experience